Find a Qualified Attorney Near You

 Involuntary Manslaughter Penalties: State Law

-States often draft their own sentencing guidelines by taking cues from federal law.
-However, they vary on this issue.
+States often draft their own sentencing guidelines, taking cues from federal law.
+But, they vary on this issue.

-With involuntary manslaughter charges, states will generally give a range of possible sentences.
+States generally offer a range of possible sentences for involuntary manslaughter charges.
 Judges have broad discretion in determining what sentence to actually impose.

 Judges also consider any aggravating and mitigating factors to decide the appropriate sentence.
 Aggravating factors are those that increase the severity of the crime.
 They include things such as the defendant’s history of reckless behavior or the use of a deadly weapon.
 Mitigating factors tend to decrease the sentence.
 They can involve the defendant’s acceptance of responsibility for the crime or a lack of criminal history.